f90/lyrics-crawler/README.md

-# Random Song Lyrics Generator

-This is a simple web crawler excercise - Basically it extracts all of the lyrics (all artis from A to Z) from a well known lyric site and saves them to a local file and generates random 'song lyrics' using the extracted lyrics as the source.
+# LyricsCrawler (for Metrolyrics)

+Automatically downloads lyrics for the top X songs of each artist on the metrolyrics database, and saves them into a CSV along with the artist, song name, and URL.

+Currently filters out non-English lyrics using langid, but the specific language can be easily adapted.
+Also filters out broken lyrics.

+Supports resuming the download after application crash or internet failure.
+Built on the basic example at https://github.com/vmm/lyrics-generator

 ## Usage and requirements

-### Web crawler
+### Required packages
 The web crawler is based on python Scrapy project - find documentation from http://scrapy.org/.

 1) Install Scrapy: